samiul-hoque/samiul-hoque.github.io/_posts/2019-1-21-Accessing-your-GitLab-repo.md

 # Configuring Your Fab Academy Website

-Your GitLab repo is already hosting MkDocs, which apparently is a downright 'gorgeous' website generator.
+Your GitLab repo is already hosting [MkDocs](https://www.mkdocs.org/), which apparently is a downright 'gorgeous' website generator.
 It means, you'll just have to right all your documentation on markdown in the docs folder, and MkDocs will generate a website for you.(It's actually quite neat!!).
 Only downside though, is that you have to put all your images in the exact dimension as you want it on your posts.
 You can't resize them as you did with your html height and weight properties.
 I am trying to figure out a workaround on that, apparently posting direct html img tags breaks the page a bit.

-So here's how you get started with MkDocs and the [Material Theme]().(That's the theme on the default template running for all the fab academy students for now)
+So here's how you get started with MkDocs and the [Material Theme](https://squidfunk.github.io/mkdocs-material/).(That's the theme on the default template running for all the fab academy students for now)

 ## Editing your Mkdocs.yml
 This file has all your website properties.
 It's quite self explanatory once you open it.
-More details on confiuring it can be found [here]().
+More details on confiuring it can be found [here](https://squidfunk.github.io/mkdocs-material/getting-started/) under the usage section.

 ## Editing Posts
 So all the posts are written in Markdown.
-Feel free to check out this [Markdown Cheatsheat]() for reference.
+Feel free to check out this [Markdown Cheatsheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for reference.
 They already gave sample usage of almost everything on each of the posts.